Skip to content

 • Almost immediately after graduation, Amber Loper ('21) was hired to be the sophomore English teacher for Gustine High School.

 • Savie Luce ('21) graduated with High Honors in the English program after completing their brilliant honors thesis, “Asexual Erasure Undone: A Short History of Asexuality in 19th- to 20th-Century Literary Classics."
-Savie was hired by Yosemite Unified School District and began teaching in Fall 2021, is now a students in UC Merced's Interdisciplinary Humanities PhD program.
+Savie was hired by Yosemite Unified School District and began teaching in Fall 2021, they are now a student in UC Merced's Interdisciplinary Humanities PhD program.

 • We congratulate the record-breaking honors class of 2022, who wrote the following theses: